dawsh2/Mycelium/README.md

 ## When to use compile-time routing

-`routing_config!` generates a struct that routes messages by direct function calls (no dynamic dispatch).
-Use it when you run fully single-process and need single-digit nanosecond handler latency.
+`routing_config!` generates a struct that routes messages by direct function calls (no dynamic dispatch, no `Arc<T>`).
+It gives you monolith-level latency with ~2–3 ns per handler invocation.
+Use it when you run fully single-process and need the absolute floor on overhead.
 For anything that crosses process boundaries or prefers dynamic subscriptions, stick with the runtime bus.

 ## Testing tips